sirishavemavarapu1/MyProject1/README.md

 # MyProjects
 # This is a two player game ,
 # the left paddle moves on clicking up and down arrows
-# the right paddle moves on clicking the letters a and z .
+# the right paddle moves on clicking the letters a and z , however,we can change them later.
-# these keys are added just for my convenience as we can change them later.